 The ability to complete all work at one yard is particularly beneficial for the owner, as Todd points out, “It is the most efficient approach for the owner, not to mention being cost-effective.”

-Budget can also be a bonus, “The dollar on a refit probably goes about three times further than a dollar on a new build, and yet the end result is comparably the same.”
+Budget can also be a bonus: “The dollar on a refit probably goes about three times further than a dollar on a new build, and yet the end result is comparably the same.”

 Refits can also be a prime time to consider putting crew through training on how to operate and maintain any new equipment, which is being fitted.
 This is why some shipyards are often equipped with crew training facilities and supporting crew amenities.